Soccer-Sane dazzles as slick Bayern outclass Inter | Sports-Games

 Bayern Munich's Leroy Sane scored one goal and forced an own goal by Inter Milan as they beat the Italian side 2-0 away in their Champions League Group C opener on Wednesday.

 But he was beaten by Sane's first touch and clinical finish as Bayern took a deserved lead.
-Cameroon international Onana, who replaced Samir Handanovic, came to the rescue once more in the 37th minute, punching an Alphonso Davies wide before Marcel Sabitzer's rebound whizzed just wide.
+Cameroon international Onana, who replaced Samir Handanovic, came to the rescue once more in the 37th minute, punching an Alphonso Davies shot wide before Marcel Sabitzer's rebound whizzed just past the post.

 The hosts recovered after the break and both Edin Dzeko and D'Ambrosio had chances but Bayern's win never looked in doubt after they added another through D'Ambrosio's own goal.
 Inter's frustration was complete when Joaquin Correa benefited from a Bayern mistake but his shot, with only Neuer to beat, narrowly missed the target seven minutes from time.